graphql-dotnet/server/docs/migration/migration8.md

 - The `AuthorizationVisitorBase.GetRecursivelyReferencedUsedFragments` method has been removed as `ValidationContext` now provides a overload to `GetRecursivelyReferencedFragments` which will only return fragments in use by the specified operation.
+- The `AuthorizationVisitorBase.SkipNode` method has been removed as `ValidationContext` now provides a `ShouldIncludeNode` method.

 ## Other changes